junxit/us-congress-code/title-22/chapter-4/sec-217a.md

 ### Effective Date of 1968 Amendment

 Pub.
 L. 90–428, § 4, July 26, 1968, 82 Stat.
 446, provided that: “This Act [amending this section and sections 213 and 214 of this title] shall take effect on the thirtieth day following the date of its enactment [July 26, 1968].”

+### Notification of Passport Expiration

+Pub.
+L. 118–31, div.
+F, title LXI, § 6110, Dec.
+22, 2023, 137 Stat.
+968, provided that: “The Secretary [of State] shall take such steps as may be necessary to ensure that each individual holding a valid United States passport is notified of the upcoming expiration of such passport not later than one year before the date of such expiration.”